logicly-au/pmhc-mds-user-documentation/doc/home.rst

 1. Click the button to the right of the menubar that says **Logged in as [Name]**
 2. From the menu that opens, click **Profile**
 3. You will be taken to the Profile Management page
-4. Login using your PMHC MDS email / username and password
+4. Login using your PMHC MDS email and password

 .. figure:: screen-shots/account-manage-profile-login.png
    :alt: PMHC MDS Manage Details